 The Fellowship program will include hands-on training, educational opportunities, networking, and a space for personal production.

-Fellows will be paid to work alongside IVRCD GROW program staff to learn field and growing techniques.
+Fellows will be paid to work alongside IVRCD Grow Johnson County program staff to learn field and growing techniques.

 Irrigation Systems